Published since 2004 - inc Modern Probation Theory

 Next to it is a further PDF file that includes within it some evidence of those earlier "practical experiences".

 Managing Probation: Private v “Private”? was a report co-authored by me, Sally Lester and Andy Smith in late 2020.
-It was the outcome of our independent study commissioned by Suki Binning, the Chief Executive of KSS CRC (the Kent, Surrey and Sussex Community Rehabilitation Company), to focus on the three CRCs that KSS had acquired in Wales and South West England in February 2019, when the ownership of these CRCs passed from Working Links to Seetec (the owners of KSS).
+It was the outcome of our independent study commissioned by Suki Binning, the Chief Executive of KSS CRC (the then Kent, Surrey and Sussex Community Rehabilitation Company), to focus on the three CRCs that KSS had acquired in Wales and South West England in February 2019, when the ownership of these CRCs passed from Working Links to Seetec (the owners of KSS).
 Our aim was to identify and analyse the differences that arose as a result of that change of ownership, and also from the further change to the Wales CRC in December 2019 when some of its work, and staff, were reintegrated back into National Probation Service Wales.
 The idea was that from an independent study of those two experiences of changing the organisation of Probation there could be useful learning about how to manage future changes in Probation or comparable services.
 This was relevant because of the prospective further national reorganisation of Probation in England due in 2021.

 We compared the experiences of staff and external partners working with this probation company before and after it passed from one owner to another, and found that there was a substantial difference.
 Our findings also reflect the folly of how the contractual regime had been established nationally, and we went on to suggest that the more customary debate about ‘Public v Private’ ownership of Probation is misdirected.